ankitkumar734ac/Git_Tutorial/Multi_GIt_Acc.md

 Git
 ====

-Set your username global:->  git config --global user.name "FIRST_NAME LAST_NAME"
+Set your username global :->  `git config --global user.name "FIRST_NAME LAST_NAME"`

-Set your email address global:->  git config --global user.email "MY_NAME@example.com"
+Set your email address global:->  `git config --global user.email "MY_NAME@example.com"`

-Set your username:-> git config user.name "FIRST_NAME LAST_NAME"
+Set your username :-> `git config user.name "FIRST_NAME LAST_NAME"`

-Set your email address:-> git config user.email "MY_NAME@example.com"
+Set your email address :-> `git config user.email "MY_NAME@example.com"`

-Verify your configuration by displaying your configuration file:-> cat .git/config
+Verify your configuration by displaying your configuration file:-> `cat .git/config`

-You can view all of your settings and where they are coming from using:->  git config --list --show-origin
+You can view all of your settings and where they are coming from using:->  `git config --list --show-origin`

-Disable use of the Git credential cache using:->  git config --global --unset credential.helper
+Disable use of the Git credential cache using:->  `git config --global --unset credential.helper`

-To Add Origin:-> git remote add origin https://github.com/kumarankit00792/temp.git To Remove Origin:- git remote remove origin
+To Add Origin :-> `git remote add origin https://github.com/kumarankit00792/temp.git` To Remove Origin :-> `git remote remove origin`

 I Have two github account then how to use https for both:-